dsrkafuu/vscode-theme-aofuji/README.md

 ## License

-The theme is released under the `Apache License 2.0`, for more information read the [LICENSE](https://github.com/dsrkafuu/vscode-theme-aofuji/blob/main/LICENSE).
+The theme is released under the `Mozilla Public License 2.0`, for more information read the [LICENSE](https://github.com/dsrkafuu/vscode-theme-aofuji/blob/main/LICENSE).